l50/unm_ismart_presentation/3_vulnerable_targets.md

 Oracle findings: https://www.oracle.com/technetwork/security-advisory/cpujul2018-4258247.html, https://www.oracle.com/technetwork/security-advisory/cpuoct2018-4428296.html

 #### Why is this vulnerability a concern?
+This vulnerability can allow you to read files on the underlying filesystem, perform SSRF (another vulnerability you should learn about), take down the entire application with a Denial of Service via the [Billion Laughs Attack](https://en.wikipedia.org/wiki/Billion_laughs_attack), and in rare cases even get RCE (only if the application is running PHP and the `expect` module is loaded).

 ## Intentionally Vulnerable Targets
 If you get through all of the challenges in the juice shop and are looking for more intentionally vulnerable containers, please check out my [containers dotfile](https://github.com/l50/dotfiles/blob/master/containers).
 There are tons of them in there.